Buy a Programmable Thermostat

 Hot water heaters are typically the least efficient appliance in your house.
 This is even truer if yours is stored in a garage or basement.
 When winter comes and it gets colds out, your hot water heater has to work harder to keep the water warm.
 By purchasing a thermal blanket for your hot water heater, you can help it retain the warmth of the water making it more efficient.
 Before you do so, make sure using one for your model is recommended.
 Some tank manufacturers do not recommend blankets for their tanks.

 When you incorporate these tips into your winter routine, you are ensuring that you will be frugal during winter.
 And since we like to look ahead, you can do so with the money you save as well.
 You can use the future savings for a summer holiday.
-By placing the money into a bank account where it can grow, you will get the benefit of the compounding.
+By placing the money into a bank account where it can grow, you will get the benefit of compound interest.
 After all, who doesn’t enjoy thinking about the warm summer weather when the weather is frightful outside?
 I know I do!

 Readers, do you have any additional tips to ensure you are frugal during winter?